 The JRT-5 and JRT-7 transmitter is a hand-held radio control device with push-buttons used to control crane motions.
 The JRT-5 and JRT-7 transmitter can control up to three crane motions with two speed control.
-The JRT-7 provides independent/combined control of two bridge cranes on a single runway.
+The JRT-7 provides independent/combined control of two hoists, or two trolley/ hoists on a single bridge crane.
+It also provides independent/combined control of two bridge cranes on a single runway.